 Girls of Generation Y have been exposed to and are consequently familiar in the use of communications, multimedia, and digital technologies.
 So, many of them have grown up playing video games too, oftentimes playing side by side with boys.
 This is a marked change from the past when girls weren't nearly as interested in gaming at all.

 Demographics are shifting.
 "Competitive" games like Street Fighter, Call of Duty, or even the NHL franchise tend to attract a more male-dominated audience, but companies are starting to churn out more female-focused games too.
 You've got Wii Fit and The Sims, as well as more gender-neutral games like Super Mario Bros.
 It's about appealing to a wider audience.
 That's why everywhere you go, you can see the DS Lite in the hands of boys and girls alike.

 Does this mean we will soon see more women working in the video game industry?
+Will more women attend video game development schools?
 More of them in the higher ranks too?
 What are some of the issues that young women face when trying to enter the video game industry?
 How are they different from their male counterparts?
 What might turn them away?
-Let’s take a look at some top female leaders that have made an impact in the industry and what they have to say on the matter.
+Let's take a look at some top female leaders that have made an impact in the industry and what they have to say on the matter.

 It's in the Game

 Carolyn Feinstein, Electronic Arts' VP of Consumer Marketing, is optimistic about the future for women in the games industry.
 As more girls are growing up playing games, more of them will be more excited about the possibilities of working with games.
 She feels this will help boost the female ratio in developers rather than just in business roles.
 The latter of which, to date, has been more successful in recruiting women.

 Feinstein doesn't want to choose a female applicant over a male one just because she happens to be a woman, though: "Obviously, what we want is the best talent for any position, but I think it's important to understand that... a diversity of opinion makes for the best company."